 For terrestrial exploration, the Oxbow Meadows Environmental Learning Center has walking trails and hands-on learning to discover the Chattahoochee’s hardwood wetland.
 Anyone can enjoy the nature of Columbus with free admission to the Center.

 The delicious dining only continues with everything from craft beer at the Cannon Brew Pub, fried chicken at Minnie’s, a historic flair at Downstairs at the Loft, local roasted coffee at Fountain City Coffee and Iron Bank Coffee, to the best in southern cooking at Ruth Ann’s and more.
-As a matter of fact, there are more than 500 restaurants in Columbus to choose from.
+There are more than 500 restaurants in Columbus to choose from.

 Columbus does an amazing entrepreneurial spirit

 Columbus is an innovator, bringing creativity and public-private partnerships that make an impact.
 Projects like the Chattahoochee RiverWalk were deemed audacious by other cities.
-However, the citizens of Columbus were quickly supportive of the project.
-The Chattahoochee RiverWalk is the result of creative minds tackling the challenge of an outdated sewer system in a way that resulted in an incredible asset for Columbus – a pedestrian and bike path fronting the Chattahoochee that became the new face of the city.
-The result of the project provides the community with an even more accessible way to enjoy a clean and beautiful river.
+Today, the RiverWalk is the result of creative minds tackling the challenge of an outdated sewer system in a way that resulted in an incredible asset for Columbus – a pedestrian and bike path fronting the Chattahoochee that became the new face of the city.

-Columbus has the largest continuous historic district in the southeast.
+Columbus has the largest contiguous historic district in the southeast.
 And still, the city captures the attention of upcoming generations.
 Columbus State University has flourished from the city’s spirit with a growing student base.
-The University is spreading out to embrace the city’s culture with their School of Music located in RiverCenter and their nursing and education schools recently relocated to Uptown.
+The University is part of the city’s culture with it's School of Music located in RiverCenter and nursing and education schools recently relocated to Uptown.

-The success of Columbus’ homegrown innovation has also led to big corporations proudly opening home operations within the city.
-At Uptown, Muscogee Technology Park, the Corporate Ridge Business Park and new campus building opportunities attract national and international organizations like AFLAC, TSYS, Synovus and Charbroil.
+The success of Columbus’ homegrown innovation has also led to big business proudly opening home operations within the city.
+Uptown, Muscogee Technology Park and the Corporate Ridge Business Park attract national and international organizations like AFLAC, TSYS, Synovus and Charbroil.
 The relentless pursuit of economic and cultural progress, while maintaining an almost unwavering stand for historic preservation, has become a defining public and private mantra in Columbus.